linD026/PAD/README.md

 PAD - the userspace application debugger
 Usage: pad [options] file...
 Options:
-  --COMPILER       The compiler for building probe program --CFLAGS         The flag pass to the compiler --PROGRAM        The file of probe program to compile --TARGET_PID     The pid of process to probe --SYMBOL         The symbol of function want to probe --ACTION         The action of pad <LOAD|UNLOAD|DEBUG>
+  --COMPILER       The compiler for building probe program.
+  --CFLAGS         The flag pass to the compiler.
+  --PROGRAM        The file of probe program to compile.
+  --TARGET_PID     The pid of process to probe.
+  --SYMBOL         The symbol of function want to probe.
+  --ACTION         The action of pad <LOAD|UNLOAD|DEBUG>.
+  --help           Display this information.
 ```

 ### libpad - APIs